HCLTech delivers another year of industry-leading growth

 Fastest growth among peers for the second year in a row; Q4 new deal wins at $3B taking FY25 TCV to $9.3B

-NEW YORK and NOIDA, India, April 22, 2025 /CNW/ -- HCLTech, a leading global technology company, today reported financial results for the fourth quarter and the full year ended March 31, 2025.
+NEW YORK and NOIDA, India, April 22, 2025 /CNW/ -- HCLTech (NSE: HCLTECH) (BSE: HCLTECH), a leading global technology company, today reported financial results for the fourth quarter and the full year ended March 31, 2025.

 The company continued its robust performance with FY25 revenue growing 4.3% to $13.84 billion.
 Deal pipeline continues to be strong and diversified with total new deal wins for the year at $9.3 billion.
 For FY26, the company has given a guidance of 2%-5% revenue growth YoY (CC) and EBIT margin at 18%-19%.